Snorkeling in the Philippines – Malapascua Island

 With hardly any fish and great visibility, we mostly just played.
 Our international group of friends were from Italy, Sweden, England, Holland, and the U.S.

-Is there good snorkeling?
+Is there good snorkeling in the Philippines?

 I adore the Philippines and was excited for a snorkeling trip.